Palindromicity of the numerator of a statistical generating function: Introduction

 \subsection{Connections to other work}

 In Section~\ref{sec:Defant} we point out a surprising connection to a recent paper by Defant et al.~\cite{Defant}.
 In particular, the distance defined on a minuscule lattice of Type A measures the symmetric difference between Young diagrams, and the \emph{Wiener index} is the sum of all these pairwise distances.
-By aligning this fact with our combinatorial view in Theorem~\ref{thm:main result}, we realize that the Wiener index formula in~\cite{Defant} yields the coefficients of $N_n(t)$, giving an explicit description of these once-mysterious polynomials.
-(See Theorem~\ref{thm:coeffs of Nn}.)
-This leads to a straightforward proof (Corollary~\ref{cor:unimodal}) of the unimodality of $N_n(t)$, thereby settling Conjecture~\ref{main conjecture}.
+By aligning this fact with our combinatorial view in Theorem~\ref{thm:main result}, we realize that the Wiener index formula in~\cite{Defant} yields the coefficients of $N_n(t)$, giving an explicit description of these once-mysterious polynomials (see Theorem~\ref{thm:coeffs of Nn}).
+This leads to a straightforward proof (Corollary~\ref{cor:unimodal}) of the unimodality of $N_n(t)$, thereby completing the proof of Theorem~\ref{thm:main conjecture}.

 As it turns out, the Wiener index in~\cite{Defant} gives the explicit coefficient formula not only for the numerator $N_n(t)$, but also for the series expansion $H'_{n}(t)$.
 This is sufficient to close the recursion in~\cite{BW} for the expected value of the one-dimensional EMD on $\C(s,n) \times \C(s,n)$, and the closed form is surprisingly simple (see Theorem~\ref{thm:EMD exp val}):